Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Georgia Tech Stats and Trends

-- Georgia Tech has played six games, with three wins against the spread.
+- In Georgia Tech's six games this season, it has three wins against the spread.

-- The Yellow Jackets have been underdogs by 7 points or more two times this season and have covered the spread every time.
+- The Yellow Jackets have always covered the spread this season when underdogs by 7 points or more.

-- Georgia Tech has hit the over in 50% of its opportunities this year (three times in six games with a set point total).
+- Georgia Tech has gone over the point total in 50% of its opportunities this season (three times over six games with a set point total).

 - Georgia Tech is 2-1 against the spread and 3-0 overall in games when it puts up more than 24.4 points.

-- In games that Georgia Tech totals over 413.1 yards, the team is 0-3 against the spread and 1-2 overall.
+- When Georgia Tech amasses over 413.1 yards, the team is 0-3 against the spread and 1-2 overall.

-- The Yellow Jackets have turned the ball over six times, two fewer times than the Cavaliers have forced turnovers (8).
+- This season the Yellow Jackets have six turnovers, two fewer than the Cavaliers have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.